PierceB/ParkingSpaceApp/ImageCropper/ReadMe.txt

 Note: for update to run make sure you have combined the comvo_1.h5 file.

+The ImageScale.py script has 2 functions in it: strong_imageScale(image, width,shouldPrint)
+  image is the image being loaded into a cv2 matrix width is the width that you want the resized image to be Set shouldPrint=1 if you want it to save the resized image

+weak_imageScale(image, width,height, shouldPrint)
+  image is the image being loaded into a cv2 matrix width is the width that you want the resized image to be height is the height you want the resized image to be Set shouldPrint=1 if you want it to save the resized image

+The strong_imageScale will maintain the original pictures aspect ratio, while the weak_imageScale function will just set the width and height to the values its given, completely ignoring the aspect ratio.

 This can be done with the terminal command: cat comvo_1.h5.part* > comvo_1.h5